Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-Python-Approach/README.md

 # Discussion-Board-99-Problems-in-Python
+Links:

-Click: <a href="https://github.com/Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-in-Python/issues">A discussion board of 99 Problems in Python</a>
+<a href="https://github.com/Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-in-Python/issues">A discussion board of 99 Problems in Python</a>

+<a href="https://github.com/crazy-crow/99-problems-in-python">crazy-crow's approach</a>

+<a href="https://github.com/PsyTian/99-Problems-in-Python">PsyTian's approach</a>